shravanblocsys/Defi-Markets/README.md

 # DeFi Markets - DFM
-The Fund Management Operating System
+The Fund Management Operating System for Internet Capital Markets

 At its core are Decentralized Traded Funds (DTFs) — ETF-like on-chain portfolios, where NAV, fees, and governance are fully deterministic.